BRINGING THE WORLD CLOSER

 Taiwan: Professors at UMD and National Taiwan University (NTU) are collaborating on several courses taught by video-conferencing.
 During the Spring 2010 semester, Dr. Wen-Hsing Cheng in UMD's Nutrition and Food Science Dept. began co-teaching a molecular nutrition class with NTU's Asst.
 Prof. Yi-Chen Lo and Prof. Ning-Hsin Shaw.
 The course discusses how a nutrient or a diet can affect our genome and protein functions, and how these events influence our health.
-(See related Articles above.)
+Faculty and students from National Taiwan Normal University and National Pingtung University of Science and Technology also joined this program and participated in course instruction and delivery.
+(See related Articles above)

-UM professors Mark Varner, Robert L. Hill, and Senior Extension Specialist Dale Johnson, have been working with professors from five Russian agricultural and veterinary colleges to get the project up and running.
+UMD professors Mark Varner, Robert Hill, and Senior Extension Specialist Dale Johnson, have been working with professors from five Russian agricultural and veterinary colleges to get the project up and running.

-In addition to developing the distance learning center, the UM team is assisting their Russian colleagues with modernizing the agricultural curriculum in Russian universities.
+In addition to developing the distance learning center, the UMD team is assisting their Russian colleagues with modernizing the agricultural curriculum in Russian universities.

 The veterinary continuing education program solicits topics from the SSAU Veterinary School and the Stavropol Ministry of Agriculture Veterinary Services Division.
 Then, UMD finds the top expert in the field to speak at the live videoconference, with the Powerpoint presentation visuals translated in advance and the presentation translated live.

-Dale Johnson traveled to Stavropol in 2007 to begin planning the small agri-business management certificate program, which is expected to be offered in the Fall 2009 academic semester.
+Dale Johnson traveled to Stavropol in 2007 to plan the small agri-business management certificate program, which was then offered in the Fall 2009 academic semester.

-The agri-business program will teach farmers and agricultural business owners to use computer software to improve business efficiency and how to identify products that will provide the farmers with the best return.
+The agri-business program taught farmers and agricultural business owners to use computer software to improve business efficiency and how to identify products that will provide the farmers with the best return.